grscheller/neovim-notes/README.md

 # My Neovim Notes

 These notes have evolved over many years.
-They originally started out as a text file vi cheatsheet.
+They originally started out as a single text file vi cheatsheet.

 * [Absolute Minimum You Need to Know](AbsoluteMinimalTextEditing01.md)
 * [Basic Text Editing](BasicTextEditing02.md)